graydenshand/eks_jupyterhub/README.md

 * A Docker image in ECR
 * An EFS file system
 * An IAM role
-* A single node EKS cluster running Jupyterhub
+* An autoscaling EKS cluster running Jupyterhub on 1-10 nodes

 `config.yaml` contains [Jupyterhub helm chart configurations](https://z2jh.jupyter.org/en/latest/resources/reference.html).
-In addition to setting up the EFS storage integration, it defines two profiles with different cpu and memory settings.
+In addition to setting up the EFS storage integration, it defines two profiles with different cpu and memory settings and creates a "shared" directory which all users can access.

 `Dockerfile` defines the custom jupyterlab image used in the deployment.
 Extending Jupyter's [datascience](https://hub.docker.com/r/jupyter/datascience-notebook) base image, it installs four common extensions: